hyshka/testing-vuejs-talk/NOTES.md

   - create a wrapper in each test w/ factory function
   - I apply this to Vuex config

+## Testing Vuex in components
+- topics: Vuex, namespaced modules
+- component with simple store is straightforward
+    - if a little verbose
+    - this is what they recommend in the vue-test-utils docs
+    - assertions are a bit weird
+    - first arg is "context" just like in a real Vuex action
+- mocking dispatch
+  - simplifies things for larger components
+  - works with namespaced modules
+  - requires a lot of boilerplate
+  - would be less if you keep components small
+  - but makes assertions more intuitive IMO

 ## Outro
 - thanks to vue test utils
 - and Edd Yerburgh for his vue testing book (250 pages)
+- questions?